MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

 > [!NOTE]
 > * You can also use Python Jupyter notebooks to write the classical Python program and call Q# operations from the cells.
 The Python code is just a normal Python program.

-## What's next?
+## Next steps

-Now that you have installed the Quantum Development Kit in your preferred environment, you can write and run [your first quantum program](xref:microsoft.quantum.write-program).
+Now that you have installed the Quantum Development Kit in your preferred environment, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng).